 Most Singaporeans speak some degree of English, though you might need some time to get used to local intonations and colloquiums.
-As a general guide, what’s useful to know about Singaporean English, or “Singlish,” has the following characteristics:
+As a general guide, what’s useful to know about Singaporean English, or “Singlish,” are as follows:

-- Most Singaporeans tend to speak English faster than western counterparts.
+- Most Singaporeans tend to speak English faster than Americans and Europeans.

 - The less fluent also tend to clip pronunciations.

 - Singlish often includes onomatopoeic words for emphasis.
-The most infamous ones would be “lah” and “lor.”
+The most infamous ones are “lah” and “lor.”
 Once you are mindful of these, you tend to subconsciously ignore them.

 10. There Is No Need to Tip.

-Less formal eateries such as hawker centers and food courts do not charge service or consumption tax.
-Neither do fast food outlets.
+Conversely, less formal eateries such as hawker centers and food courts do not charge service or consumption tax.
+Neither do fast-food outlets.
 Nonetheless, most Singaporeans would find it odd to tip at these places.
-In other words, you wouldn’t be stared or frowned at, if you follow suit.

 11. Tap Water in Singapore Is Safe.
 Even Delicious.

-It is widely known that Singapore tap water is perfectly safe to drink.
-To this, I’d add that it’s even palatable, with no weird odor or taste.
+It is widely known that Singaporean tap water is perfectly safe to drink.
+To this, I’d add that it’s also palatable, with no weird odor or taste.

-When visiting Singapore, this means there is absolutely no need to buy bottled water.
+In other words, there is absolutely no need to buy bottled water when here.
 That is, unless you need the bottle.

-Take note, though.
-Tap water being safe for consumption doesn’t mean it wouldn’t be contaminated by the pipes carrying it.
-While there is no way for anyone to be completely sure, it’s usually a bad idea to fill up from rusty and tarnished taps.
-(Coloration of the water is a sure sign too.
-Singaporean tap water is clear) Know that most Singaporeans would balk at the idea of drinking straight from the tap at places like old coffee shops or hawker centers.
+Take note, though, tap water being safe for consumption doesn’t mean it wouldn’t be contaminated by the pipes and taps serving it.
+While there is no way for anyone to be completely sure, it’s usually a bad idea to fill up using rusty and tarnished taps.
+Coloration of the water is a sure sign of contamination too; Singaporean tap water is clear.

 12. It Is Phenomenally Expensive to Smoke and Drink in Singapore.

-I have previously written about ways to save money when holidaying in Singapore.
-In that write-up, I highlighted how expensive it is to smoke and drink here.
+I have previously written about ways to save money when visiting Singapore.
+In that list of tips, I highlighted how expensive it is to smoke and drink alcohol here.

 I cannot repeat this enough.
 In fact, prices have shot up again since that write-up.

-If you have to drink when in Singapore, try to have some of your sessions at hawker centers and kopitiams.
-(They don’t serve hard liquor or wine, though).
-You could also buy back from the supermarkets.
-As for cigarettes, there’s sadly no way around it.
+As for cigarettes, sadly, there’s no way around it.
 You either pay the high prices or give your lungs a break.

-13. Be Aware of the New Alcohol Consumption Regulations.
+13. Be Aware of the Alcohol Consumption Regulations.

-In 2015, Singapore implemented a series of new liquor control laws to minimize public disturbances.
+In 2015, Singapore implemented a series of rather draconian liquor control laws to minimize public disturbances.
 Under these laws:

 - Consumption of alcohol is banned in all public places from 10.30 pm to 7 am.
 Retail shops are also not permitted to sell takeaway alcohol from 10.30 pm to 7 am.
-Note that the term "public places" does not include licensed pubs, restaurants, etc.
+Note that the term "public places" does not include licensed pubs.

 - The precincts of Geylang and Little India have stricter laws.
-At these places, public drinking is banned from 7 am on Saturday to 7 am on Mondays.
-Public drinking is also banned from 7 pm on the eve of a public holiday to 7 am after the holiday.
-Shops in these two areas are not permitted to sell takeaway alcohol from 7pm onwards on weekends.
+At these places, public drinking is banned from 7 am on Saturdays to 7 am on Mondays.
+Public drinking is also banned from 7 pm on the eve of a public holiday to 7 am on the day after the holiday.
+Shops in these two areas are not permitted to sell takeaway alcohol from 7 pm onward on weekends.

 Stringent as they sound, these laws simply mean you can only drink at licensed establishments during affected hours.

-- Open-air performances at places such as The Esplanade, The Singapore Botanical Gardens, Ngee Ann City Civic Plaza, and so on.
+- Open-air performances at venues such as The Esplanade, The Singapore Botanic Gardens, Ngee Ann City Civic Plaza, and so on.

-- Chinese and Indian temples, and churches are generally free for all to enter.
+- Chinese and Indian temples, and churches, are generally free to enter.

-- The Singapore Botanical Gardens, a UNESCO World Heritage Site, charges no entry fee.
+- The Singapore Botanic Gardens, a UNESCO World Heritage Site, charges no entry fee.